You are currently viewing Who is Settlor, Trustee and Beneficiary?

 f) Beneficiaries are the settler or his wife

 The goodness of the settler and his wife was linked to Trust Registration.
 The marriage was annulled once the trust was established, and the wife remarried.
-The court ruled that the wife renounced her interests in the trust.
+The court ruled that the wife renounced her interest in the trust.

 Kanakkupillai